extension-js/docs/Getting Started/🔥 Get Started Immediately.md

 ## Use `Microsoft Edge` to Kickstart Any Sample

-`extension-create` supports a variety of browsers, including Microsoft Edge.
+`Extension` supports a variety of browsers, including Microsoft Edge.
 To start an Edge-compatible extension, simply:

 1. Open your terminal.
 2. Navigate to your desired project directory.